International Committee on Intellectual Cooperation: The International Institute of Intellectual Cooperation (Paris)

 From 1926 to 1930, Alfred Zimmern – the well-known British classicist and a pioneering figure in the discipline of international relations – served as the IIIC's deputy director.

 As a result of the Second World War, the institute was closed from 1940 to 1944.
 It re-opened briefly from 1945 to 1946.
 When it closed for good in 1946, UNESCO inherited its archives and some parts of its mission.
+The archives, consisting of 115 linear metres of material spanning from 1925 to 1946, were added to the UNESCO Memory of the World register in 2017.